Using a Will To Specify Your Desires For Your Assets

 A Will typically involves three things.
 First, an individual designates specific items he wishes to give to specific individuals.
 Then, he designates what he wishes to happen to the remainder of his assets and property.
 Finally, the individual designates an Executor to process the Will through the courts and to carry out the Will's commands.

 Because a Will only takes effect after an individual's death, it is only one part of an estate plan that should also include a Power of Attorney and a Living Will.
 The Will must also be carefully considered to ensure it includes all assets and property, thereby avoiding any legal fights, and that it appoints a trustworthy Executor.
-Call Sullenger Law Office at (270) 443-9401 to schedule a consultation during which we can discuss your specific needs and what we can do to help you.
+Call attorney Wes Sullenger at (270) 442-4369 to schedule a consultation during which we can discuss your specific needs and what we can do to help you.